hariroshan/elixir-erlang-system-design/README.md

 This architechure can take you long way if you can upgrade to multi-cores and high memory as Elixir/Erlang programs runs faster in multi-core systems.

-Staying with the single server can be expensive because the cost of a multi-core server will be much higher than having multiple average servers.
+Staying with single server can be expensive because the cost of a multi-core server will be much higher than having multiple average servers.
 But distributed architechure has its own pros and cons.